V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 Gcode making - TODO

-The strut plates should be 6.35mm (1/4") Or thinner MDF or similarly rigid material.
+The three strut plates should be 6.35mm (1/4") Or thinner MDF or similarly rigid material.
 You will want to cut each plate as close to the side as you can to assure your build has the rigidity to do so.

 ![!LR3 Fancy Picture](../img/lr3/LR3 (88).jpg){: loading=lazy width="400"}